Skip to Main Content

 Redemption value

-Cash back credit cards tend to be a good value for consumers who rarely travel or prefer to save money along the way, rather than build toward a future experience.
-Cash back rewards are generally worth 1 cent each.
-For instance, a 2 percent cash back card can yield you $2 for every $100 you spend.
+Cash back credit cards tend to be a good value for people who rarely travel or prefer to save money along the way, rather than build toward a future experience.
+Cash back rewards are generally worth 1 cent each, although this varies by program.
+When you’re getting 1 cent per point, a 2 percent cash back card yields $2 for every $100 you spend.

 Pros and cons